 DISCUSSION ITEM: COMMUNITY SUPPORT

 As a follow-up to comments in prior minutes and in the residents’ report, several Board members expressed interest in exploring ways in which the sangha could support the residents in their community practice.
 A temporary committee was proposed to brainstorm needs and solutions that would foster a more positive community experience and improved skills in handling challenges.
 Edith suggested that a committee or task force that is temporary in nature that would explore needs and make recommendations.
 Cliff stated that it could be helpful to review Jikoji’s mission and vision statements on fund.jikoji.org.
-He noted that the procedural manual also addresses resolving conflicts and that “there’s room to work with different approaches.”
+He noted that the procedural manual also addresses resolving conflicts.
 Ying stated that there would need to be structure and practical support for this and that residents have a desire for more conversations about this issue.
 A goal, according to Doug, “is not to impose things but to suggest options, resources, and tools.”
 It was generally felt that a committee should be established that would start ongoing conversations among the community.
 Doug recommended that Joe be on the committee and/or a resident to be determined.
 David suggested offering a forum of some kind for residents.
 Ying questioned, “What makes sense for this community?” and stated that programs, structure, and safety are important.

 In summary, Cliff suggested that four sangha members explore the issue as a committee: Lance, Doug, Ying, and Edith.
-Cliff is invited to attend as president, but is not required to.
+Cliff, Mike and others would also be invited.

 Doug made a motion that Ying serve as chairperson; if unable to do so, then Doug agreed to take the role.
 The committee will assess needs with community input, make recommendations, and report back to the Board.
 The first meeting is anticipated to take place within four weeks.
 It was agreed that Andy and Joe will participate, and therefore, the committee will have six participants.